rrumale/machine-learning-live-labs/oml-services-v2/loading-oml-model-and-using-rest-srvices/loading-oml-model-and-using-rest-srvices.md

 ##
 ## Task: 1: Store the model in the OML Services repository

-*  In the Postman session opened run the following Get method to get the list of models deployed.
+*  In the Postman session open, run the following Get method to get the list of models deployed.

 ````
 Operation: GET